NFL Appealing Deshaun Watson's Six-Game Suspension

-NFL appealing Deshaun Watson’s six-game suspension originally appeared on NBC Sports Chicago
+NFL appealing Deshaun Watson’s six-game suspension originally appeared on NBC Sports Washington

 The NFL has appealed Judge Sue Robinson’s recommendation that Deshaun Watson be suspended six games for violating the league’s Personal Conduct Policy.